itk-dev-rpa/OpenOrchestrator-docs/docs/orchestrator/logs.md

 **Process name**: The name of the process that created the log.
 The dropdown will automatically contain all unique process names in the log database.

 **Log level**: The level the log was created at.
-Trace, Info ors Error.
+Trace, Info or Error.

+---

 ## Viewing Multiline Logs